jasonhanks/k8v/README.md

 ### Default view

-The default view will show each resource with one line per resource that includes various information about that resources.
-Additionally some resources will also display related *children* resources on a separate line including their own details.
+The default view will show each resource with one line per resource that includes various information about those resources.
+Additionally some resources will also display related resources on a separate line including their own details with indention to visually see the relationships.

 This allows the user to see a low of information quickly by using various filtering capabilities.